42 Photos of the Cutest Wild Animals in the World

 Puppies pale in comparison to these little guys.

+I’m sure you can see how this is one of the cutest animals in the world.
 You wouldn’t think a tubby little fluff ball like this could go very far in the air, but flaps of skin by their legs help them glide between trees.
 You can catch a glimpse of Siberian flying squirrels in Russia, China, and other northern areas of Asia and Europe.
 Tourists get especially excited to see them in Hokkaido, the only island in Japan with the furballs.

 American pikas are related to rabbits and hares.
 They might be small, adorable animals, but they’re still tough—the little critters can survive harsh weather without burying holes.
-Don’t miss these heartwarming National Geographic photos of baby animals with their moms.

 If you thought guinea pigs were cute, try looking at a gundi without squealing.
 The Northern African rodents’ toes have tiny bristles that help them clean their fur.